Melbourne-BMDS/mimic34md2020/index.md

 - Artificial Intelligence for Medicine
     - Use natural language processing to extract information from clinical text
     - Build and evaluate machine learning models for predicting disease states or patient outcomes

+## Fees

+There is no cost to this course for University of Melbourne medical students.

 ## Dates and Times